marko-js/rollup/README.md

 ## Advanced usage

 ### Multiple copies of Marko
 In some cases you may want to embed multiple isolated copies of Marko on the page.
 Since Marko relies on some `window` properties to initialize this can cause issues.
-By default Marko will read the server rendered hydration code from `window.$components`.
+For example, by default Marko will read the server rendered hydration code from `window.$components`.
+In Marko you can change these `window` properties by rendering with `{ $global: { runtimeId: "MY_MARKO_RUNTIME_ID" } }` as input on the server side.

-This plugin exposes an `initComponents` option which allows you to provide your own JavaScript expression to evaluate when initializing the components.
+This plugin exposes a `runtimeId` option produces output which will automatically initialize with the same `runtimeId` you used on the server side.

 ```js
 export default {